 - Pragmatism and flexibility in policy making have allowed the leadership to steer the path of reform and make steady progress despite significant headwinds along the way.
 In the first two decades of reforms (1978-1998), the country shifted gradually from the central-planning system toward market mechanisms to increase efficiency of resource allocation and boost growth.

 - In the past two decades of reforms (1998-2018), China’s has integrated itself fully into the global economy while deepening reforms in more fundamental ways.
-The country’s entry into the World Trade Organization (WTO) in 2001 has helped to draw more foreign direct investment (FDI) into China, and catapulted it to “factory of the world”” China’s trade in 2017 accounted for 11.9 percent of global trade, rising from 4.1 percent in 2001.
+The country’s entry into the World Trade Organization (WTO) in 2001 has helped to draw more foreign direct investment (FDI) into China, and catapulted it to “factory of the world”” China’s trade in goods in 2017 accounted for 11.9 percent of global trade, rising from 4.1 percent in 2001.
 Its stock of FDI grew from USD393 billion to USD2.0 trillion over the same period.
 Market-oriented reforms have been strengthened significantly, leading to the rapid growth of the private sector.

 - For China, the economic reform and opening-up journey is still not complete.
 There are both opportunities and challenges ahead.
 Emerging opportunities include harnessing its ability to adopt and increasingly create new technologies, further developing a growing number of large homegrown private enterprises with global branding, continuing urbanization, using fiscal policy to facilitate and support supply-side reforms and improve inclusiveness, and finally, to strengthen regional integration.